simonefagini/Fluo-for-Rhino/aliases/README.md

   Main .txt file containing custom aliases

 - ### updateAliases.py
-  An automation tool written in .py __to offload and then re-import__ all Rhino aliases from a linked .txt file. <br>
+  An automation tool written in .py __to offload and then re-import__ all Rhino aliases from a local .txt file. <br>
-  To reduce the need for manual updates, `updateAliases.txt`helps offload older versions of the alias list and automatically imports the newest version from a .txt file stored in a shared folder.
-This process makes it easier to keep aliases synchronized on different devices or among teams.
+  To reduce the struggle of manual updates, `updateAliases.txt` helps offload older versions of the alias list and automatically imports the newest version from a .txt file stored in a shared folder or on a local server.
+This process makes it easier to keep aliases synchronized on different devices or among members of a team. <br>
+<u>See also:</u> [/commands/UrlUpdateAliases_cmd.py](https://github.com/simonefagini/Fluo-for-Rhino/blob/main/commands/UrlUpdateAliases_cmd.py)

 - ### sortAliases.py
   Helping tool to __sort aliases alphabetically__.